Skip to main content

 • When you upload a code package to a cloud function, all files will be extracted to the /opt directory

-• JAR packages, configuration files, etc., will all be located under the /opt directory
+• JAR packages, configuration files, etc., will all be located in the /opt directory

-• This is the standard convention of the cloud function platform and does not require manual creation
+• This is the standard convention of the cloud function platform, requiring no manual creation

-• In the startup script, the absolute path /opt/your-jar-file.jar must be used to reference the JAR package
+• The startup script must use the absolute path /opt/your-jar-file.jar to reference the JAR package

-Q: Why must HTTP cloud functions use port 9000?
+Q: Why must the HTTP cloud function use port 9000?

 A: CloudBase HTTP cloud functions require the application to listen on port 9000, which is the standard configuration of the platform.
-The application controls the port through the environment variable PORT=9000, while using port 8080 by default during local development.
+The application controls the port via the environment variable PORT=9000, and uses port 8080 by default during local development.

-Q: How to handle long cold startup times for Spring Boot applications?
+Q: How to handle the long cold startup time of Spring Boot applications?

-A: You can optimize in the following ways:
+A: It can be optimized in the following ways:

 • Enable spring.main.lazy-initialization=true